mmohamedyaser/wistia-video-downloader/README.md

 # wistia-video-downloader

 This code allows you to download multiple videos from wistia based videos.
-Git clone the repo. go to wistia-video-downloader edit new.csv.
+Git clone the repo.

+Go to wistia-video-downloader edit new.csv.
 Add wistia id to the file.

 ```pip3 install -r ./requirements.txt```